Pre-pregnancy

 Calculating your due date

-* New in 2024: Parent Support Program (Maven Maternity)
+* Now Available : Parent Support Program (Maven Maternity)

-Starting in many of our 2024 plans, WHA is offering the Maven Maternity program, where a personal care advocate is available to you (and your partner) through your parenthood journey, providing access to the expertise of specialists via video chat or messaging, as well as online resources and classes.
-Visit mywha.org/parentsupport.
+WHA offers the Maven Maternity program, where a personal care advocate is available to you (and your partner) through your parenthood journey, providing access to the expertise of specialists via video chat or messaging, as well as online resources and classes.
+Visit mywha.org/parentsupport. *Check your plan benefits.
+Currently only select benefit plans offer this program.

 Postpartum